 2. Beautiful Sceneries

 As you already know the Philippines has 7,641 islands.
 It is guaranteed that there are going to be a lot of sceneries that could potentially be an amazing background for your Instagram photos or for your photography portfolio.
-Top 10 destinations you could go to for some stunning pictures besides the beach are:

 - Bohol for its Chocolate Hills and Tarsiers